joizel/owasp_korean/06_InputValidationTesting/OTG-INPVAL-005.rst

 - [sp_makewebtask] Spawns a Windows command shell and passes in a string for execution.
 Any output is returned as rows of text.
 It requires sysadmin privileges.
 - [xp_sendmail] Sends an e-mail message, which may include a query result set attachment, to the specified recipients.
 This extended stored procedure uses SQL Mail to send the message.

-Let's see now some examples of specific SQL Server attacks that use the aforementioned functions.
+Lets see now some examples of specific SQL Server attacks that use the aforementioned functions.
 Most of these examples will use the exec function.

-Below we show how to execute a shell command that writes the output of the command dir c:\inetpub in a browseable file, assuming that the web server and the DB server reside on the same host.
+Below we show how to execute a shell command that writes the output of the command "dir c:\inetpub" in a browseable file, assuming that the web server and the DB server reside on the same host.
 The following syntax uses xp_cmdshell:

 .. code-block:: html

-    exec master.dbo.xp_cmdshell 'dir c:\inetpub > c:\inetpub\
+    exec master.dbo.xp_cmdshell 'dir c:\inetpub > c:\inetpub\wwwroot\test.txt'--
-    wwwroot\test.txt'--

-Alternatively, we can use sp_makewebtask:
+또한, 우리는 sp_makewebtask를 사용할 수 있습니다.:

 .. code-block:: html

     exec sp_makewebtask 'C:\Inetpub\wwwroot\test.txt',
-    'select * from master.dbo.sysobjects'-
+    'select * from master.dbo.sysobjects'--

 A successful execution will create a file that can be browsed by the pen tester.
 Keep in mind that sp_makewebtask is deprecated, and, even if it works in all SQL Server versions up to 2005, it might be removed in the future.
 In addition, SQL Server built-in functions and environment variables are very handy.
 The following uses the function db_name() to trigger an error that will return the name of the database: